Dragonfly

 Mobile navigation = decrease in GPS unit sales

-Since the release of the iPhone, this product has drastically decreased in popularity.
+Since the release of the iPhone, handheld GPS devices have drastically decreased in popularity.

 Even new releases of the product don’t look or feel much different from the original.